d-millar/ghidra-debugger-how-to/emulators/mGBA.md

 ## Set-up

-- Recommended reading: [Link] (https://wrongbaud.github.io/posts/ghidra-debugger/ A first look at Ghidra's Debugger - Game Boy Advance Edition)
+- Recommended reading: [Link] (https://wrongbaud.github.io/posts/ghidra-debugger A first look at Ghidra's Debugger - Game Boy Advance Edition)
 - Also: [Link] (https://github.com/SiD3W4y/GhidraGBA GhidraGBA)
 - The sites above describe how to install a GBA loader extension for Ghidra and use it to analyze a target ROM.
-- To launch your target: `mgba --gdb /Path/to/target.gba` (should launch stopped/waiting for a connection).
+- To launch your target: `sdl/mgba --gdb /Path/to/target.gba` (should launch stopped/waiting for a connection).
 - From the Ghidra toolbar, `Configure and launch target.gba using...->remote lldb`.
 ```
 Host: localhost